rotexsoft/versatile-collections/docs/StrictlyTypedCollections.md

-If you want to implement a collection of only a specific type of items (e.g. only instances of a specific class, or only arrays, etc.), then you must extend `\VersatileCollections\StrictlyTypedCollection` and implement two protected
+If you want to implement a collection of only a specific type of items (e.g. only instances of a specific class, or only arrays, etc.), then you must extend `\VersatileCollections\StrictlyTypedCollection` and implement two public
 methods:
 * **`checkType($item)`:** which performs a test on the type of **$item** and returns true if **$item** is of the expected type or false otherwise
 * **`getType()`:** returns a string representing the name of the expected type.
 For example, if you are implementing a PdoCollection class, getType should return **\PDO::class**